palansher/small-utils/README.md

 docker run --rm palansher/utils htpasswd -Bbn username $$PASSWORD > somedir/somefile
 ```

-also see 'Makefile', for more comfortable password generating
+also see 'Makefile.example', for more comfortable password generating